Get Your Spring Picnic On

 1. Toss Up Some Tabouli Salad

 Tabouli is a cooling Mediterranean salad of softened bulgur, onion, and parsley.
-In addition, to incredibly delicious and sounding super fancy, it’s high in vitamins K and C, manganese, and fiber.
+In addition, to being incredibly delicious and sounding super fancy, it’s high in vitamins K and C, manganese, and fiber.
 To prepare it, mix one cup of dry bulgur with two cups boiling water, and let soften for 15-20 minutes.
 Meanwhile, mince some onion, tomato, parsley, and garlic.

 When the bulgur is soft and cool, mix all ingredients together and flavor with olive oil and lemon juice.
 For an extra crunch, try mixing in some diced cucumber.